brettpetch/MIT-2025/_posts/2020-03-03-Big-Data-Ethics-and-Algorithms.md

 ### Ethics, Responsible Big Data Research
 - Acknowledge that data re people and can do harm
 - Privacy isn't just about public / private data
-- Think about the possibbility of reuse / reidentification of your data
+- Think about the possibility of reuse / reidentification of your data
 - Practice ethical data sharing
 - Big does not always mean better
 - Design for auditability.
 - Get participants and communities involved in establishing codes of conduct.
 - Consider the broader consequences.